-3.3.
-Hardness
+3.3 Hardness

-Hardness is an aesthetic parameter that may affect the appearance of the water but is not related to health.
+This is an aesthetic parameter that may affect the appearance of the water but is not related to health.
 Well water commonly has high levels of hardness and other minerals from being in contact with underground rock formations.
 Many households have water softeners to help reduce white calcium deposits and improve the efficiency of soaps.
-This information is included here to help set a water softener at the level recommended by the manufacturer.
-Samples for hardness are collected at a minimum every 3 years from either raw or treated water.
-The average hardness for the Ingersoll System is 329 mg/L (equivalent to 19 grains) based on samples collected from 2006 to 2021.
+This information is included here to help set the water softener at the level recommended by the manufacturer.
+Samples for hardness are collected at a minimum every 3 years from raw water.
+Raw water hardness for the Ingersoll Drinking Water System was tested in 2022 and ranged from 355 - 495 mg/L (21 - 30 grains/gallon).
+Water in the Ingersoll System is considered very hard (>180 mg/L).

-3.4.
-Additional Testing Required by MECP
+3.4 Additional Testing Required by MECP

-Additional testing for Sulfides is required for the Ingersoll Water System to monitor levels.
+Additional testing for Sulfides is required annually for the Ingersoll Drinking Water System to monitor levels under the MDWL.
 The results are summarized in the table below.